Distracted Driving Does Not Have to Involve a Smartphone

 Victims of Distracted Driving Can Often Recover Compensation

 While people distracted by things other than smartphones may not be breaking any laws, they still may liable for accidents they cause.
 This is because distracted driving will almost always be deemed negligent, which is the legal standard by which fault is determined.
 There are many ways that a distracted driver may break other traffic laws – for example, speed, run stop signs, ignore stop lights, and ignore crosswalks.
 In most cases, when distracted drivers cause accidents, victims can recover compensation for their medical expenses, lost income, physical and emotional pain and suffering, and other losses.

-Call a Gainesville Car Accident Lawyer Today to Discuss Your Case
+Call a Gainesville Car Accident Attorney Today to Discuss Your Case

 If you have been injured in an accident caused by a distracted driver, you should speak to an attorney immediately, as you may be entitled to significant compensation.
 For a free case evaluation, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.